 I like to work on physical equipment when it comes to networking, but what if I cannot afford to own one, then the only option is to Virtualise them.

-I have been running a virtualized environment for both for my Network POC’s and the Lab’s for years now using Gns3.
-Since Gns3 supports a lot of different ways you can create a multivendor networking lab, I love to work on it, moreover, it’s opensource, and it’s free too!
+I have been running a virtualized environment for both my Network POC’s and the Labs for years now using Gns3.
+Since Gns3 supports a lot of different ways you can create a multivendor networking lab, I love to work on it, moreover, it’s open-source, and it’s free too!

-Sometimes you may want to test the end-user machine in your Lab in Gns3. or you wanted to get some network devices that is available as VM to integrate with GNS3.
+Sometimes you may want to test the end-user machine in your Lab in Gns3. or you wanted to get some network devices that are available as VM to integrate with GNS3.